-The Melbourne Spring Racing Carnival race days offer punters plenty of action, Group races to bet on and feature the world’s best horses with the top odds on events like the Melbourne Cup open all year long at bookmakers around the country including Ladbrokes.com.au.
+The Melbourne Spring Racing Carnival race days offer punters plenty of action, Group races to bet on, and features the world’s best horses with the top odds on events like the Melbourne Cup open all year long at bookmakers around the country including Ladbrokes.com.au.

 Caulfield kicks off the Melbourne Spring Racing Carnival action in August with P.B.
 Lawrence Stakes Day, headlined by the Group 2 race for Caulfield Cup-bound horses.

-The Caulfield Racing Carnival continues on the first Saturday of September and is headlined by the start of Group 1 racing in Melbourne for the spring, middle-distance gallopers doing battle in the Memsie Stakes.
+The Caulfield Racing Carnival continues on either the final Saturday in August or first of September and is headlined by the start of Group 1 racing in Melbourne for the spring, middle-distance gallopers doing battle in the Memsie Stakes.
 Early Caulfield Guineas types then do battle in the Group 3 support act, the HDF McNeil Stakes.

-While not featuring any Group 1 status races, Dato’ Tan Chin Nam Stakes Day is a key early Melbourne Spring Racing Carnival meeting with Cox Plate types doing battle in the Dato’ Tan Chin Nam Stakes over the mile.
+While not featuring any Group 1 status races, John F. Feehan Stakes Day is a key early Melbourne Spring Racing Carnival meeting with Cox Plate types doing battle in the marquee race formerly known as the Dato’ Tan Chin Nam Stakes over the mile.

 The next elite level spring betting opportunity runs in mid-September with Flemington Racecourse hosting the Group 1 Makybe Diva Stakes (1600m) for potential Cox Plate and Caulfield Cup contenders.
-The other top races on the card include the Group 2 Bobbie Lewis Quality for potential Sydney-bound The Everest horses and the Group 2 Danehill Stakes for three-year-olds that could step-up in distance for the Guineas races or be freshened-up for a Coolmore Stud Stakes target during the Melbourne Cup Carnival.
+The other top races on the card include the Group 2 Bobbie Lewis Quality for potential Sydney-bound The Everest horses.

 - Group 1 $750,000 Makybe Diva Stakes (1600m)